This post may include affiliate links; see our disclosure policy.

 - In a large saucepan, bring all ingredients to a simmer.
 Simmer for about 15 to 20 minutes until tender (taste to assess doneness).

-More lentils resources
+More about lentils

-- What are Lentils?
-An overview of the types of lentils and best recipes for each.
+- What are Lentils?: An overview of the types of lentils and best recipes for each.

-- Seasoned Brown Lentils A basic recipe for brown lentils.
+- Seasoned Brown Lentils: A basic recipe for brown lentils.

-- Benefits of Lentils An outline on the benefits of eating this tasty legume.
+- Benefits of Lentils: An outline on the benefits of eating this tasty legume.

-- Hearty Lentil Stew Packed with hearty flavor and loaded with plant based protein: perfect for a simple lunch or dinner!
+- Hearty Lentil Stew: Packed with hearty flavor and loaded with plant-based protein: perfect for a simple lunch or dinner!

 While some use these terms interchangeably with French lentils, Puy lentils, or lentilles du Puy, are a lentil variety from a specific area of France.
 Grown in volcanic soil, the resulting Puy lentils have an even more peppery taste with a hint of earthy flavor.
 French lentils not labeled “Puy” have simply been grown elsewhere, likely in another part of Europe or North America.